-(c) Property of the House.-All Committee and Subcommittee records (including hearings data, charts, and files) shall be kept separate and distinct from the congressional office records of the Members serving as Chairman and such records shall be the property of the House and all Members of the House shall have access thereto.
-The Majority Staff Director shall promptly notify the Chairman and the Ranking Minority Member of any request for access to such records.

-(d) Availability of Archived Records.-The records of the Committee at the National Archives and Records Administration shall be made available for public use in accordance with House Rule VII.
-The Chairman shall notify the Ranking Minority Member of the Committee of the need for a Committee order pursuant to clause 3(b)(3) or clause 4(b) of such House Rule, to withhold a record otherwise available.

-(e) Special Rules for Certain Records and Proceedings.-A stenographic record of a business meeting of the Committee or Subcommittee may be kept and thereafter may be published if the Chairman of the Committee, after consultation with the Ranking Minority Member, determines there is need for such a record.
-The proceedings of the Committee or Subcommittee in a closed meeting, evidence or testimony in such meeting, shall not be divulged unless otherwise determined by a majority of the Committee or Subcommittee.
+- (c) Property of the House.-All Committee and Subcommittee records (including hearings data, charts, and files) shall be kept separate and distinct from the congressional office records of the Members serving as Chairman.
+Such records shall be the property of the House, and all Members of the House shall have access thereto.
+The Majority Staff Director shall promptly notify the Chairman and the Ranking Minority Member of any request for access to such records. - (d) Availability of Archived Records.-The records of the Committee at the National Archives and Records Administration shall be made available for public use in accordance with House Rule VII.
+The Chairman shall notify the Ranking Minority Member of the Committee of the need for a Committee order pursuant to clause 3(b)(3) or clause 4(b) of such House Rule, to withhold a record otherwise available. - (e) Special Rules for Certain Records and Proceedings.-A stenographic record of a business meeting of the Committee or Subcommittee may be kept, and thereafter may be published, if the Chairman of the Committee, after consultation with the Ranking Minority Member, determines there is need for such a record.
+The proceedings of the Committee or Subcommittee in a closed meeting, evidence or testimony in such meeting, shall not be divulged unless otherwise determined by a majority of the Committee or Subcommittee. - (f) Electronic Availability of Committee Publications.-To the maximum extent feasible, the

-(f) Electronic Availability of Committee Publications.-To the maximum extent feasible, the Committee shall make its publications available in electronic form.
+Committee shall make its publications available in electronic form.

-RULE VI.-POWER TO SIT AND ACT; SUBPOENA POWER.
+RULE VI.-POWER TO SIT AND ACT.

-(a) Authority to Sit and Act.
-For the purpose of carrying out any of its function and duties under House Rules X and XI, the Committee and each of its subcommittees is authorized (subject to paragraph (b)(1) of this rule)-

-(1) to sit and act at such times and places within the United States whether the House is in session, has recessed, or has adjourned and to hold such hearings.; and
+For the purpose of carrying out any of its function and duties under House Rules X and XI, the Committee and each of its subcommittees is authorized to sit and act at such times and places within the United States whether the House is in session, has recessed, or has adjourned and to hold such hearings.

-RULE VII. -SUBPOENAS AND OATHS.
+RULE VII.-SUBPOENAS, DEPOSITIONS, AND OATHS.